 Combines expeditor-open, a call to proc, and expeditor-close, where the reading procedure passed to proc can be called any number of times to read input.
-The prompt-str argument is used in the same way as for expeditor-read.
+The prompt-str argument is used in the same way as for expeditor-read, the reading procedure can also receive an optional string to update the prompt-str.